website-templates/jekyll-inclusion/_build/_posts/2015-01-15-demo-post-code.md

 ---
 layout: post
 title: "Demo post &mdash; code blocks"
-subtitle: "This is the fifth post with tests and demo for code blocks with code snippets and explanations"
+description: "This is the fifth post with tests and demo for code blocks with code snippets and explanations"
 date: 2015-01-15
 tags:
 - Lorem ipsum